pantheon-systems/documentation/source/_docs/custom-certificates.md

 ---
-title: Early Access: Custom Certificates on Pantheon's Global CDN
+title: Custom Certificates on Pantheon's Global CDN
-description: For contract customers who need to retain custom TLS certificates, bring your own certificate to the Global CDN to replace legacy SSL service.
+description: For contract customers who require dedicated, custom TLS certificates
-earlyaccess: true
-earlynote: This documentation covers features and options not available across the entire platform.
 ---

 ## Access

-A white glove concierge service is now available and **currently limited to existing Legacy SSL contract customers**, including Enterprise, EDU+, Pantheon One, Elite, and Resellers.
+A white glove concierge service is now available for contract customers, including Enterprise, EDU+, Pantheon One, Elite, and Resellers.
+For more information, please contact [Sales](https://pantheon.io/why-pantheon-enterprise){.external}.

 ## Upgrade to the Global CDN